Tornado outbreak sequence of May 2019: Brookville–Trotwood–Dayton–Riverside, Ohio

-During the overnight hours of May 27, a large and destructive EF4 tornado struck parts of Dayton and surrounding suburbs, resulting in widespread major damage and numerous injuries.
+During the overnight of May 27, this large and destructive EF4 tornado struck parts of Dayton and surrounding suburbs, resulting in widespread major damage and numerous injuries.
 At 10:31 p.m.
 EDT, the National Weather Service Weather Forecast Office in Wilmington issued a tornado warning for a thunderstorm with radar-indicated rotation over northeastern Preble and Montgomery counties.
 Ten minutes later, a tornado touched down west of Brookville, Ohio, causing minor EF0 tree damage along North Sulpher Springs Road.
 Moving due-east, the tornado quickly intensified to high-end EF2 strength and entered Brookville, where significant damage occurred.
 Numerous homes in town had their roof torn off, some of which sustained collapse of a few exterior walls.
 A wastewater treatment plant was badly damaged, while Brookville High School had much of its roof torn off.
 Many trees and power lines were downed, and a small automotive business was leveled as well.
 A pronounced hook echo and debris ball became evident on radar as the tornado tracked across southern Brookville.
 Past Brookville, additional homes were severely damaged in less populated areas to the east of town.
 The intensifying tornado then moved into the neighboring suburb of Trotwood and began moving along a more southeasterly path, reaching EF3 intensity as it struck densely populated residential areas.
 Numerous homes in Trotwood were damaged or destroyed, including several well-built homes that sustained total loss of their roofs and exterior walls.
 Multiple apartment buildings were heavily damaged as well, and numerous trees were snapped.
 The tornado reached high-end EF3 strength as it impacted the eastern part of Trotwood and exited town, inflicting major structural damage as it struck the historic Hara Arena building.
 In total, 500 homes were damaged and 59 were destroyed in the city of Trotwood, resulting in four hospitalizations.
 Another 30 persons without access to breathable air or medications as a result of the tornado were transported elsewhere.